PHR Stage 1 guidance notes

 ATTACHMENT 2: REFERENCES

-Upload a list of references used throughout your proposal, using either the Vancouver or Harvard referencing conventions (maximum 1 side of A4).
+Upload a list of references used throughout your proposal, using either the Vancouver or Harvard referencing conventions (maximum 1 side of A4) and include the DOI of the main related publication.

 ATTACHMENT 3: CTU support letter (if required / appropriate to the study)